marcomali/v2v-sandbox/README.md

     	`sudo add-apt-repository ppa:sumo/stable`
     	`sudo apt update`
     	`sudo apt install sumo sumo-tools sumo-doc`
-    * Be careful: in the future the previous commands will install updated version of SUMO which are not ensured to work with this scripts (that are tested with **v-1.5.0**)
+    * Be careful: in the future the previous commands will install updated version of SUMO which are not ensured to work with this scripts (that are tested with **v-1.6.0** - but also 1.5.0 is fine)

 * Clone this repository in your pc.

+* Run, from this repository:
+`./sandbox_builder.sh`
+This script will download ns-3.29 and install this framework in it.
+The folder `ns-3.29` will remain linked to this GitHub repository (not to the vanilla ns-3.29 one), allowing you to more easily develop updates and possibile contributions to the sandbox.

 * Configure waf to build the new modules with "<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests" (add here what you want to enable) - The usage of the optimized profile allows to speed up the simulation time